+We are glad you have found our community.
 There are many things about Orthodox worship that may surprise and confuse you.
-We want you to know—we welcome all visitors and hope you will feel comfortable asking questions at an appropriate time!
+We welcome all visitors and hope you will feel comfortable asking questions.
 We want to help by answering a few of those questions now, so you know what to expect on your visit.
 Also visit our Audio Podcast Library or our Article Resource Library to find more answers to common questions.
 You may want to browse the Our Parish page including our history and mission.
 Learn more about our faith and opportunities to grow by following the links on the Our Faith page.

 How long are services?
 On Sundays, Divine Liturgy begins at 10:30 AM and lasts about one hour and fifteen minutes.
 Other services during the week and throughout the year range from thirty minutes to two hours.
 To learn more about a typical Sunday worship service, listen to the series called Sunday Worship found in our Audio Podcast Library.

 Is there childcare provided?
 In Orthodox services, most children normally worship alongside their families.
 The church does offer a Children's Room during services with age appropriate activities for those children too young to sit quietly with their parents.
 Older children, pre-teens and teens are encouraged to participate fully in the liturgical life of the church.

 Is there a dress code?
 There is no formal dress code for attending church services.
 However, in worship we stand before the judgement seat of God.
 Orthodox parishioners tend to wear simple, modest clothing to services that befits the seriousness of worship.
 This typically ranges from business casual to formal wear.
 Shorts, revealing clothing and worldly logos or images are never appropriate for services.
 Women are not required to wear head coverings, but those who feel so inclined are encouraged to do so.